vimalprogrammer/vimalprogrammer/README.md

 <h1 align="center">Hey 👋, I'm Vimal!</h1>

-I currently pursuing my bachelor's with <b>Computer Science Major</b> @ <b>K.Ramakrishnan College of Technology</b>, Trichy.
+I'm currently pursuing my bachelor's with <b>Computer Science Major</b> @ <b>K.Ramakrishnan College of Technology</b>, Trichy.
 I'm a passionate coder and have a huge enthusiasm in open source.
 I have always been passionate about technology.
 I'm a person who loves to take challenges !!
 <br>
 <br>
 ⚡ Fun fact **It’s not a bug – it’s an undocumented feature.**